 Raltegravir for oral suspension must be mixed with water before use and given within 30 minutes of mixing.
 Raltegravir for oral suspension comes in a kit that contains the packets of raltegravir and reusable syringes and cups needed to mix and give the medicine.
-See the detailed instructions that come with the kit for information about the correct way to mix and give aof raltegravir for oral suspension.
+See the "Instructions for Use" that come with the kit for information about the correct way to mix and give aof raltegravir for oral suspension.
 If you have questions about how to mix or give raltegravir for oral suspension, talk to your health care provider or pharmacist.

 Do not switch between the film-coated tablets, the chewable tablets, or the oral suspension without talking with your health care provider first.

 Always take raltegravir in combination with other HIV medicines.

 If you have taken too much raltegravir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take raltegravir, see the FDA drug label.